 Swiss Bird Index®

-Birds arise in a wide variety of very different natural habitats, but most often have specific requirements of their habitat.
-Hence, breeding bird populations are a valuable indicator of the state of biodiversity in general.
+Birds are found in a wide variety of natural habitats but very often have specific habitat requirements.
+Breeding bird populations are therefore a valuable indicator of the state of biodiversity in general.
 In the short term, population trend is dependent on weather conditions and other random fluctuations.
-The observation of long-term trends enables conclusions to be drawn about the success of measures implemented for the conservation of species, changes in their habitats and the impact of harmful factors.
+By observing long-term trends, conclusions can be drawn about the success of species conservation measures, changes in habitats and harmful impacts.

-The assessment concerns only the development of Red List species as these species are more likely to become extinct and measures for their conservation are a priority as a result.
+The assessment refers only to changes concerning Red List species as these are more likely to become extinct and measures for their conservation are therefore a priority.

 More information about the state of Birds in Switzerland.